 Additionally, it may be necessary to examine practices behind prospect and portfolio management work with major gift fundraisers.
 Oftentimes, fundraisers are stretched thin and want the shortest path to a gift, which means reinforcing the status quo of pursing major gift prospects who fit the ideal standard of a philanthropist.
 Essentially, unintentional bias may creep in as prospect researchers and major gift officers work to manage a portfolio and prospects within that portfolio.
 Additionally, major gift officers may be uncertain of how to even approach new donors from historically-excluded communities or feel that they do not have the tools they need to engage these types of donors.
 All of this means that prospects from these groups may not be pursued with the same vigor as more typical major gift prospects.

 Prospect researchers, in their prospect and portfolio management advisory role, can help fundraisers to question their assumptions, highlight potential biases and explore alternative paths.
 For example, are we overlooking a prospect because of their age?
 Does a prospect bring important connections or a network to the table that has not been considered?

 Part of this work with major gift officers may be to examine a major gift officer’s approach and how they arrived at that approach.
 For example, are we conducting qualification outreach to a male prospect for a gift, when it is his spouse that has the connection and/or is the philanthropic decision maker?
 Why?
 These can be important questions for prospect researchers to raise to ensure that engagement with prospects from diverse communities is being prioritized the same way as all other prospects.

 This article is one of four-parts in a series celebrating Research Pride Month.
-Stay tuned for part four – set to be released at the end of March.
+Read the rest of the series here:

 Learn more about the author on the Connections Thought Leadership Page.